 An Old Romance Favorite

-Back in the early to mid-1990s, when I was an avid reader of solely romances, Rebecca Brandewyne, along with Jude Deveraux and Johanna Lindsey, were my automatic-must-buy historical romance authors.
+Back in the early to mid-1990s, when I was an avid reader of solely romances, there were just a few authors who were my automatic-must-buys.
+Rebecca Brandewyne, along with Jude Deveraux and Johanna Lindsey, were my favorites.

-The covers were so stunning Warner Books showed off the images on the inner back page of each book.
+The covers were so stunning Warner Books showed off the images on the inner back cover of each of Brandewyne’s books.

 Rebecca Brandewyne Biography

 Brandewyne has been married twice.
-Although both her marriages ended in divorce, her first marriage to musician Gary Brock resulted in one child, a son named Shane.
+Although both marriages ended in divorce, her first marriage to musician Gary Brock resulted in one child.
+They had a son named Shane.

-It was back in happier days during the mid-1970s that Brandewyne had started to write a novel.
-It would eventually become her first official work, No Gentle Love, which she published at age 23 in 1980.
+Let’s return to happier days during the mid-1970s.
+In college, Brandewyne started to write a novel.
+It would become her first official work, No Gentle Love.
+She signed a contract at 21 with Warner.
+When she was 23 in 1980 the book got its official release.
 At the time, Rebecca Brandewyne was the youngest person to pen a romance novel.

 No Gentle Love capitalized on the bodice ripper style of the 1970s.
-Indeed, her first three romances are unapologetic bodice rippers, including continent-hopping, rape or attempted rape, extreme violence, and/or multiple sex partners.
+Indeed, her first three romances are unapologetic bodice rippers.
+They include continent-hopping, rape or attempted rape, extreme violence, and/or multiple sex partners.

 Rose of Rapture, her fourth novel, was about love during the English Wars of the Roses and still old-school in style.
 Moving forward, however, Brandewyne’s books would have a more Gothic tone, be they set in the American West or in Regency or Victorian-era England.